 The Registered Nurse (RN) to Bachelor of Science in Nursing (RN to BSN) Program is designed for students who have completed an Associate Degree in Nursing (ADN) or diploma in nursing from an accredited college or nursing program.
 The RN-BSN Program curriculum expands students’ knowledge and skills in evidence-based practice, community health, professional communication, leadership, and health information technology (HIT), as well as healthcare systems and policies.
 Learning experiences are focused on individuals, families, groups and communities.
-Students complete a scholarly project over their last two quarters that demonstrates learning in leadership and management.graduates to be managers of care, providers of care and active members of the profession.
+Students complete a scholarly project over their last two quarters that demonstrates learning in leadership and management.
+Graduates are prepared to be managers of care, providers of care and active members of the profession.

 The RN-BSN program is approved by the Washington State Nursing Care Quality Assurance Commission (NCQAC).